This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Where in Brazil can you celebrate Carnival?

-Carnival is celebrated all over Brazil and festivities vary across the country, but wherever you go, it’s guaranteed to be a good time!
+Carnival is celebrated in places all over Brazil and festivities vary across the country, but wherever you go, it’s guaranteed to be a good time!

 Rio de Janeiro is the most famous Carnival destination, and it’s easy to see why.
 This is one of the top Latin American cities to see and every year, 2 million people take to the streets of this vibrant city to celebrate.